 The trick in doing good footprints is getting the kids to hold somewhat still and making sure all areas of the foot and toes are pressed down firmly without the foot sliding at all.

 The rabbit ear shape is important, since the footprint alone won’t be enough to look like a rabbit.
 The ears get wider in the middle and are pointy at the top.
 We used the same paint color as whatever was at the top of the “head” (or on their heel).

-I used the light, off-white color of the bunny to paint egg shapes on the ground around the rabbits.
-I also added tails with pure white on the lighter bunnies and the light off-white on the darker bunnies.
+Use the light, off-white color of the bunny to paint egg shapes on the ground around the rabbits.
+Add tails with pure white on the lighter bunnies and use the light off-white for tails on the darker bunnies.
 The kids decorated eggs near the rabbits on the paper and I did the eggs on the sign using blue, pink and yellow.

 We then added grass around the eggs and the bottom of the rabbits with green paint.
 Kniya did most of the painting on their paper picture, but Kaleb helped some too.

 The result turned out super cute.
 I especially love Kam’s fat footprint and Klay’s tiny one.
 Can you see that I also added the year to the right side in green next to the eggs?
 I always make sure to include the date so I remember exactly how old they were.